Your Cat’s Headbutting Behavior: What, Why, and Related Questions

 That sums up the reasons why your cat may headbutt, but there are a few additional questions that cat parents are usually curious about when it comes to cat headbutting behavior.

 What If My Cat Doesn’t Headbutt Me?

 Headbutting is a sign of affection and trust from our feline friends.
 But if your cat doesn’t headbutt you, it doesn’t mean that he or she doesn’t love you.
 Just like humans, cats have different ways of showing affection.
 Maybe headbutting is too forward or too flashy of a way for your kitty to express his or her love.
 Instead, your cat may choose another behavior to show their affection.
 These behaviors may include the following:

 - Rubbing their body against your legs - works similar to bunting by spreading scent and familiarity.

 - Purring - the ultimate sign of contentment.

-- Following you around - especially when it’s not dinner time, this means your kitty enjoys being around you.
+- Following you around - this means your kitty enjoys being around you (even when it's not dinner time).

-- Nibbling or nipping you while give pets - your kitty is trying to return the pleasure that your pets are providing.
+- Nibbling or nipping you while getting pet - your kitty is trying to return the pleasure that your pets are providing.